principles of the theory of wealth

 Background for the piece:

-The most obvious starting point to create a new piece in that direction consists on using game theory.
+The most obvious starting point to create a new piece in that direction consists of using game theory.
 It should indeed involve parts of information theory tightened with human behavior and its consequent social aspects.
 Iannis Xenakis for example used these as a source of inspiration for Tsetsos.

 One can directly think of John Nash’s work linking game theory with economy.
-Economy is indeed very interesting because we, I, do not know how much is systemic, political, part of human nature and part of physics.
+Economy is indeed very interesting because we, I, do not know how much is systemic, political, part of human nature, and part of physics.
 The tentative of defining information theory described earlier is here widened towards systemic human constructions.
 We are here lying between hard and soft sciences.
 We are also between hard soft and composition; between the formalized part of composition and its inherent surrealistic part.

 As a Cambridge student, I remember music students were all sharing common grounds with the ones in physics and economics.
-Even though subjectivity was required for some and retained for other, we were eventually all aiming at the same passion.
+Even though subjectivity was required for some and retained for others, we were eventually all aiming at the same passion.

 Antoine Augustin Cournot in his 1838’s Recherches sur les principes mathématiques de la théorie des richesses (Researches into the Mathematical Principles of the Theory of Wealth) describes how determinism (in fact equilibrium) could work for any competition; game or market.
 His scientific accuracy does not matter here.
-The idea is rather used symbolically in order to lighten and imagine complex intrinsic links within the society as a game.
+The idea is rather used symbolically to lighten and imagine complex intrinsic links within society as a game.
 That widely involves cognition, human nature, but also the ability for organization.
-Economists from the past century like Karl Paul Polanyi or nowadays Thomas Piketty, in his own way, would scientifically relativize contingent economic political choices and discriminate them from causal nature.
-This clearly helps positioning Margaret Thatcher’s There is No Alternative claim.
+Economists from the past century like Karl Paul Polanyi or nowadays Thomas Piketty, in his own way, would scientifically relativize contingent economic political choices and discriminate them from a causal nature.
+This helps positioning Margaret Thatcher’s There is No Alternative claim.

 In French “win” means “winning” and “earning”.
-This interrogates the relation between the two words; between the systematization of fabricated game rules in real-life leading to a cultural wealth for individuals.
+This interrogates the relation between the two words; between the systematization of fabricated game rules in real life leading to a cultural wealth for individuals.
 In now old book, The Great Transformation, Karl Paul Polanyi again briefly refers to how humans make a living interacting within their social and natural environments.

 board games “AI” antagosnist: